east-sussex-county-council/Escc.EastSussexGovUK/TagManager.md

       </EsccWebTeam.EastSussexGovUK>
  	</configuration>

 `google-tag-manager.js` is loaded by `Scripts*.ascx` for WebForms pages and any pages using the remote master page.
-Umbraco pages have their own equivalent `Scripts*.cshtml` files in [Escc.EastSussexGovUK.UmbracoViews](https://github.com/east-sussex-county-council/Escc.EastSussexGovUK.UmbracoViews).
-(The `iframe` element for Google Tag Manager is published in `FooterMobile.ascx` rather `Scripts*.acsx` to avoid duplicating it for Umbraco.)
+Umbraco pages have their own equivalent `Scripts*.cshtml` files in [Escc.EastSussexGovUK.Umbraco](https://github.com/east-sussex-county-council/Escc.EastSussexGovUK.Umbraco).
+(The `iframe` element for Google Tag Manager is published in `FooterDesktop.ascx` rather `Scripts*.acsx` to avoid duplicating it for Umbraco.)